UPDATED FEB 6, 2020

 Of all the eclectic bars to pick from in the West Loop, this cycling studio is definitely a favorite.
 No other DJ does it like the ones at CycleBar (who are also teachers, and also the ones kicking our butts).
 Check out their website for their super-flexible schedule, and be prepared to pedal your way to the next level in their Fulton Market, Evanston, or any of the suburban studios.

 Twist, turn, climb, and sprint your way through class on Urban Athlete’s RealRyder bikes.
-At this artsy (think local art against exposed brick, right beside you as you ride) Lincoln Square studio, you can choose from four different spin classes: Urban Ride (45 minutes of straight pedal-to-the-metal cycling), Ripped Ride (half cycling, half weightlifting), Evolution (half cycling, half TRX), and Revolution (half bike, half core).
+At this artsy Lincoln Square studio, you can choose from five different spin classes: Ride (60 minutes of straight pedal-to-the-metal cycling), Ripped Ride (half cycling, half weightlifting), Inferno (half cycling, half intense interval training), Revolution (half bike, half core), and Ride and Rebuild (cycling with sports specific stretching).
 After you speed past the finish line, there’s opportunity to challenge yourself to other cardio, interval, or yoga classes offered in the gym portion of the studio—or just sit back and relax in the steam room.

 If bright lights and big crowds aren’t your thing, you’ll fit right in at this intimate studio only five minutes from Midway International Airport.
 With only twelve bikes inside of Push Indoor Cycling’s newly-renovated cycling studio, it’s easy to get close with the studio’s regulars who are determined to get stronger with each and every ride.
 In addition to two different 45-minute spin classes (one includes weights), Push also offers three 60-minute classes that focus specifically on toning, strengthening, and core.
 Regardless of your fitness level, there’s a bike ready for you at Push.

-Cycling studios are on the rise in Wicker Park, but this one aims to create a family-vibe within its exposed brick walls and skylit space.
-So, if you’re looking for a friendly spot in one of Chi-town’s hippest neighborhoods, head down the alley (it’s actually tucked away down an alleyway off of West Division) to one of the only cycling studios in Chicago with natural light.
+If you’re looking for a friendly spot in one of Chi-town’s hippest neighborhoods, head down the alley (it’s actually tucked away down an alleyway off of West Division) to one of the only cycling studios in Chicago with natural light — Spynergy.
 Newbies get three rides for $40 (in addition to the first ride being only $15), which makes us love this studio even more.

 The best Chicago sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.